JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/your-first-spring-application/creating-spring-boot-application/index.md

 One thing to note here is that it's really easy to add dependencies to your Spring project once you have created it.
 You should only ever add what you know you'll need at this step.
 It's easier to add dependencies at a later date than it is to remove dependencies that you may, or may not, be relying on at a future date!

-Your page should look like this:
+Your page should look like this, depending on how you searched for **Spring Web**:

 ![New Spring Project Dependencies](new-spring-project-dependencies.png)